Palazzo pants

+Style

 Palazzo pants are popular as a summer season style, as they are loose and tend to be flattering in light, flowing fabrics that are breathable in hot weather.
-Silk crepe/crape, jersey, and other natural fibre textiles are popular fabrics for this design.
-Palazzo pants are less frequently seen during the winter months, but they may be found in wool or heavy synthetic fabrics as well.
+Silk crepe/crape, jersey, and other natural fiber textiles are popular fabrics for this design, especially when worn in warmer weather.

+Although less popular during the cooler winter months, palazzo pants are also made using wool or heavy synthetic fabrics.

+Palazzo pants flare out evenly from the waist to the ankle, and are therefore different from bell-bottoms, which are snug until they flare out from the knee.

+Similar designs

+Palazzo pants should not be confused with gaucho trousers, which only extend down to mid-calf length.

+Harem pants are a similar loose style that was popular in the 1980s, but they have a snug cuff around the ankles.

 History

+In the 1930s and 1940s, some women fond of avant-garde fashions, such as the actresses Katharine Hepburn, Greta Garbo, and Marlene Dietrich, popularized a style of wide-legged cuffed pants known then primarily as "Oxford bags".

+In the late 1960s and early 1970s, "palazzo pants", an updated version of the Oxford bag style, first became a popular trend for women.

-Palazzo pants for women first became a popular trend in the late 1960s and early 1970s.
-The style was reminiscent of the wide-legged cuffed pants worn by some women fond of avant-garde fashions in the 1930s and 1940s, particularly actresses such as Katharine Hepburn, Greta Garbo and Marlene Dietrich.
-During the 1960s, some upscale restaurants resisted modern fashion trends by refusing to admit women wearing pants, which were considered inappropriate by some proprietors.
+During the 1960s, some upscale restaurants resisted modern fashion trends by refusing to admit women wearing pants of any kind, which were considered inappropriate by some proprietors.
 This posed a problem for women who did not want to wear the skirt styles that were then in fashion.
-Some women opted to circumvent restaurant bans on women in pants by wearing palazzo pants or culottes as evening wear.
+Some women opted to circumvent restaurant bans on women in pants by wearing palazzo pants or culottes as evening wear, which had just enough of a skirt-like appearance to skate by the restrictions.

-Palazzo pants flare out evenly from the waist to the ankle, and are therefore different from bell-bottoms, which are snug until they flare out from the knee.
-Palazzo pants are also not to be confused with Gaucho trousers, which only extend down to mid-calf length.
-Harem pants are yet another loose style, but they have a snug cuff around the ankles.